-The Crash Data Retrieval (CDR) tools are utilized only after legal standards of consent and/or court-issued warrant have been met, as required by the Washington Privacy Act, Chapt.
-9.73 RCW.
+Data extraction devices are utilized only after legal standards of consent or court-issued warrant have been met.

 3.3 Describe the policies and training required of all personnel operating the project / technology, and who has access to ensure compliance with use and management policies.